k-e-r-n-e-l-p-a-n-i-c/minit/README.md

 # Usage
 You can use **minit** inside a container as an init process or build a custom rootFS image with **minit**  placed under */sbin/minit* for use with **Firecracker**.

+The following output's are from a local docker setup.
+The pre-built image is available [here](https://hub.docker.com/repository/docker/arunmudaliar/minit/general)

 # References
 * [go-reaper](https://github.com/ramr/go-reaper)
 * [go-init](https://github.com/pablo-ruth/go-init)